 2. Retroactive adjustments to capitation rates

 CMS clarified that if a retroactive adjustment to the capitation rates is necessary, it is acceptable to provide either a new rate certification or a rate amendment.
 The new certification or amendment must additionally include a description of whether the state adjusted rates by a de minimis amount prior to submission of the rate amendment, as well as address and account for all differences from the most recently certified rates.
+The de minimis rate adjustment is specified as less than 1.5% of the capitation rate per rate cell, consistent with 42 CFR § 438.7(c)(3).
+As noted previously, this amount is 1.0% for capitation rate ranges [Section I.A.ix.(c)]

 3. When a rate amendment and contract amendment is required